onera/Cassiopee/Transform/doc/source/Transform.rst

     :type position: 3-tuple of integers
     :param nodes: list of nodes of the unstructured mesh a to be replaced
     :type nodes: numpy array of integers (starting from 1)
+    :param order: 3-tuple of integers indicating order of b relative to a (see reorder)
+    :type order: None or 3-tuple of integers
     :return: a modified zone
     :rtype: an array or a zone